Bouteilles d'huile de CBD Mellowoil de 1200 mg et 4800 mg entourées de noix de coco, illustrant les produits naturels à base de CBD pour le bien-être.

 The bio-availability rate of CBD is the rate that your body absorbs and uses the CBD that you ingest.
 This rate differs greatly between ingestion methods and can affect how well your CBD works.

 When you take CBD sublingually (under the tongue), the bio-availability rate can be up to 35%.
-This means that your body is only going to use approximately 35% of the CBD you took.
-When you ingest it in the form of capsules or other edibles, the rate drops considerably, as it has to go through your digestion system first.
+This means your body is only going to use approximately 35% of the CBD you took.
+When you ingest it in the form of capsules or other edibles, the rate drops considerably, as it has to go through your digestive system first.

 Common carrier oils for CBD